1. AP offline and found it was due to Echo interval timeout. From the packet file, AC did not receive the echo packets of AP.

-And also there was record for this from the log--AC.
+And also there was info for this from the log--AC.

-3. From the offline record of AP and the log, it is due to the Echo interval timeout.
+3. From the offline info of AP and the log, it is due to the Echo interval timeout.

 4. So, it is the quality of network result in the AP offline.
 From the log of AP, found the port UP/Down at least 30s.
 E.g: for AP-49: